 If this is true, surface level coping techniques will never provide enduring relief for stress.

 Two Cures for Chronic Stress

 The Practical Cure: Get all the facts.

 The practical cure for stress at work is to move from perceived threats to fact-checking.
-Here are some facts to check: 1) who gets fired here and why?
-2) who excels here and why?
-3) how does my boss define winning and how am I doing in his/her eyes.
+Here are some facts to check: 1) Who gets fired here and why?
+2) Who excels here and why?
+3) How does my boss define winning and how am I doing in his/her eyes?
 Some bosses are not helpful, so it falls on the employee to keep track of projects, progress, and wins.
 You can know how what you do impacts the team and the bottom line by learning to keep score for yourself.
-4) how do others think I’m doing?
-Fact0check this by asking for feedback regularly–“what was good about this piece of work, how could it have been better?
+4) How do others think I’m doing?
+Fact-check this by asking for feedback regularly–“What was good about this piece of work, how could it have been better?
 Knowing the facts decreases ambiguity, and ambiguity feeds stress.
-As my mentor, Bobb Bhiel says, “once you know all the facts decisions become easy.”
+As my mentor, Bobb Bhiel says, “once you know all the facts, decisions become easy.”

 The Spiritual Cure: Outsource your identity and security.